Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 Think of it this way: your brand strategy is the "why" and "who," while your brand identity is the "how" you show up.
 One without the other leaves your brand incomplete.

-Many founders make the mistake of treating branding as purely a visual exercise.
+Many founders make the mistake of treating branding as purely a visual exercise (because of the branding industry is mostly run by creatives!).
 They invest in a pretty logo and website design, then wonder why customers aren't connecting.
 The missing piece is almost always strategy.
-Without clarity on who you are and who you're serving, even the most stunning visuals will fall flat.
+Without clarity on who you are and who you're serving, even the most stunning visuals will not help your business converts sales.

 The confusion between brand strategy and brand identity is completely understandable, especially when you're navigating the early stages of building a business.